007prateekd/date-conversion/README.md

 # Date-Conversion
+## What
-In this repo, I achieve a very easy task of date conversion using an Encoder-Decoder model with various approaches.
-The following example conversion was to be achieved "April 22, 2019" to "2019-04-22".
+In this repository, I achieve a very easy task of date conversion using complex Encoder-Decoder models with various approaches.
+The following conversion was to be achieved, "%B %d, %Y" to "%Y-%m-%d".
+For example, "Februray 07, 2001" to "2001-02-07".

+## How
 The following approaches were used:
-- a very basic seq2seq model
+- a basic seq2seq model
-- feeding the shifted targets to the decoder (teacher forcing)
+- teacher forcing
 - using TF-Addons's seq2seq implementation
-  - normal
+  - basic
   - with scheduled sampler
   - with attention mechanism